Consumer confidence falls more than expected

+The latest reading on consumer confidence from the Conference Board came in at 98.6.

+That’s a huge drop from the prior month’s reading of 104.1 — which was a post-recession high — and below economists’ expectations of 101.5.

-“Consumers’ assessment of present-day conditions held steady, suggesting little change in overall economic conditions,” said Lynn Franco, director of economic indicators at The Conference Board.
+“Consumer confidence retreated in October, after back-to-back monthly gains,” said Lynn Franco, Director of Economic Indicators at The Conference Board.

-“Looking ahead, consumers were somewhat less upbeat than in April, but overall remain optimistic that the economy will continue expanding into the summer months.”

-The share of people who expect business conditions to improve over the next six months fell to 25.1% from 21.3%, while those expecting conditions to worsen dipped to 10.1% from 10.4%.
+“Consumers’ assessment of current business and employment conditions softened, while optimism regarding the short-term outlook retreated somewhat.
+However, consumers’ expectations regarding their income prospects in the coming months were relatively unchanged.
+Overall, sentiment is that the economy will continue to expand in the near-term, but at a moderate pace.”

+The report notes that consumers’ opinion on the labour market was “less optimistic” in October than in the prior month with the percentage of those expecting more jobs in the months ahead dropping to 13.1% from 15.7% and the percentage of those expecting incomes to increase staying flat at 17.5%.

 Business Insider Emails & Alerts